Primer Series: What Is Hyper-Converged Infrastructure (HCI)?

 HCI enhances the security of on-premise IT solutions with features such as self-encrypting drives.
 The tools also offer a high level of visibility as well as built-in backup and recovery.

-What to look for in a hyper-converged infrastructure (HCI) solution?
+What to look for in an HCI solution?

 To reap the benefits of HCI, look for a solution that can support any application deployment model.